inquizition/Algorithms/README.md

-# LMS-Algorithm
+# Algorithm
-Implementation of LMS algorithm
+Implementations of algorithms